excaliburjs/excaliburjs.github.io/content/docs/quickstart.md

 // game.js

 // Create an instance of the engine.
-// I'm specifying that the game be 800 pixels wide by 600 tall.
+// I'm specifying that the game be 800 pixels wide by 600 pixels tall.
 // If no dimensions are specified the game will be fullscreen. var game = new ex.Engine(800, 600);
 // todo build awesome game here